JamaisMagic/webp-webpack-plugin/README.md

 * Support and only support png and jpg images.
 * If converted file is bigger than original file, skip this file.
-* By default, it dosn't work on development mode.
+* Auto disabled in development mode.

 ## Usage